-Most people can name one 17th century Italian scientist based in Florence who challenged the widely accepted theories of Aristotle and was to influence the way Science was done in the centuries to come?
+Most people can name one 17th century Italian scientist who challenged Aristotle's writings and changed the way science was done for centuries to come.
 There were actually two!
-The other besides Galileo was Francesco Redi.
-Francesco Redi is most famous for his excellent demonstration of the use of controlled experiments and his challenge to the theory of spontaneous generation.
+Galileo was one.
+Francesco Redi was the other.
+Francesco Redi is famous for his demonstration of the use of controlled experiments and his challenge to the theory of spontaneous generation.

 Francesco Redi was able to disprove the theory that maggots could be spontaneously generated from meat using a controlled experiment.
 Spontaneous generation, the theory that life forms can be generated from inanimate objects, had been around since at least the time of Aristotle.
 Francesco took eight jars, placed meat in all the jars, but covered four of the jars with muslin.
 Maggots developed in the open jars but did not develop in the muslin-covered jars.
 Today controlled experiments are commonly demanded by scientific journals and are sometimes legally required by regulatory bodies (especially for pharmaceuticals).
 The image below is taken from Esperienze intorno alla generazione degl' Insetti (p.
 187) where Francesco Redi published a description of the experiment in 1668 (see sidebar for digital copies of book).

-Francesco Redi is often credited with developing the controlled experiment just as Galileo is often credited with introducing the modern experimental method.
+We are taught that Galileo introduced the scientific method while Francesco Redi introduced the controlled experiment.
 Both beliefs may be simplistic, however.
-Francesco Redi and Galileo Galileo demonstrated the effectiveness of their methods using very simple experiments, then explained their procedures and results in clear and compelling ways.
-These experiments were watershed events in the history of science.
-That is not to say that experimental scientists before Francesco Redi didn't realize the need to control variables or that the sequence of steps involved in Galileo's method hadn't been described by earlier natural philosophers (e.g. professors from the School of Padua).
-When Galileo was still a young boy, Giuseppe Moletti, the professor who he would eventually succeed at the University of Padua, decided to conduct some experiments on free fall by dropping weights in different media (see Timeline of Classical Mechanics).
+Francesco Redi and Galileo Galilei demonstrated their methods using very simple experiments then explained their procedures in clear and compelling ways.
+This is why both are so important.
+But scientists before Redi and Galileo had recognized the need to control variables and had described the sequence of steps described in Galileo's experimental method.
+When Galileo was still a young boy, Giuseppe Moletti, a professor at the University of Padua, conducted a series of experiments on free fall by dropping weights in different media (see Timeline of Classical Mechanics).
 His test with free fall in water and air specified that the balls must be of the same substance, weight and figure in order to remove doubt.
-In the same book, when Moletti described dropping balls of wood and lead from a tower to demonstrate that free fall doesn't depend on weight (as Aristotle had said) he was careful to eliminate size as a nuisance variable by conducting the experiment with wooden balls of different sizes .
-Moletti's experiments certainly weren't as elegant as Francesco Redi's, but they indicate that he understood the need for controls [_1_] .
+In the same book, when Moletti described dropping balls of wood and lead from a tower to demonstrate that free fall doesn't depend on weight (as Aristotle had said) he was careful to eliminate size as a nuisance variable by conducting the experiment with wooden balls of different sizes [_1_] .

-Francesco Redi is very important to any discussion of events relating to the Galileo and the Church.
-These events are most often portrayed as dramatic evidence for the "the recurring clash between religion and science" (see Galileo's Battle for the Heaven's).
-But so many of the facts relating to Francesco Redi seem to conflict with this interpretation.
+Francesco Redi lived during the time of the Galileo Affair.
+This event is presented as evidence for the "the recurring clash between religion and science" (see Galileo's Battle for the Heaven's).
+Francesco Redi's experiences counter this interpretation.
 Francesco Redi lived a comfortable life in Florence, walking the same streets and working for the same people that Galileo did (the Medicis).
 He died without encountering any problems with the Church.
-Depending on the author, Galileo's use of Italian instead of Latin was supposed to be a problem with the Church.
+Galileo's use of Italian instead of Latin was supposed to be a problem with the Church.
 But with Francesco Redi, it wasn't.
-Any challenge to Aristotle was also supposed to be a problem for the Church.
-But it was Aristotle who proposed life-forms such as maggots spontaneously generated, and Redi proved that to be false (although he continued to believe other life-forms might spontaneously generate).
-The Galileo Affair was supposed to have caused the decline of science in Italy, yet we we have one of the most important advances in the scientific method happening a short time later in the very same city.
+Any challenge to Aristotle was supposed to be a problem for the Church.
+It was Aristotle who proposed life-forms such as maggots spontaneously generated, and it was Redi who proved this false.
+The Galileo Affair was supposed to have caused the decline of science in Italy.
+Redi's important advances in the scientific method happened only a short time after the Galileo Affair in Galileo's adopted city.